niallcreech/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 * Backoff time cooloff period on creation and voting mechanism.
 * Block on multiple votes.

 ## Future reworks

+Application is PoC and should implement at least the following functionality before any production use.

-## State-retention for upgrades
+### State-retention for upgrades

 Currently upgrading the contract will lose all state data, and Tracks and voting will be reset to default, losing user-contributed content.
 Before any production use, should utilise the [OpenZeppelin Proxy Upgrade Pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies?utm_source=zos&utm_medium=blog&utm_campaign=proxy-pattern) to enable state retention on functionality upgrades to the contract.

-## Wallet support and retricted signer use
+### Wallet support and retricted signer use

 Tracks automatically connects to the Metamask wallet, and updates the status through the notification banner.
 A proper wallet connector should be used to allow for a